-The surface should be firm, stable, slip-resistant, and compliant with ADAAG standards.
+The surface should be firm, stable, slip-resistant, and compliant with ADA Accessibility Guidelines.

 Support the social function of the greenway.

 The width should allow people to travel side-by-side with friends and be passed by users approaching from the opposite direction without increasing the potential for conflicts.